How WordPress founder Matt Mullenweg built his million-dollar fortune

 In 2004, Mullenweg joined CNET to work on WordPress as a way to publish media content for the network.
 In 2005, the WordPress team released the WordPress v1.5 “Strayhorn” which offered a significantly upgraded themes facility and quickly posted over 900,000 downloads.
 Mullenweg left CNET in 2005 to work on WordPress full-time.

 By 2009, WordPress was one of the most popular blogging sites in the world hosting over 15,000 new blog posts daily, second only to Google’s Blogger service.
 In July 2011, the TNW reported that it had hosted over 50 million blogs and was powering over 14 % of websites globally.
-In May 2014, WordPress raised another $160 million in a third funding round led by Insight Venture Partners, thus valuing the company at nearly $1.6 billion.
+In May 2014, Automattic, the parent company of WordPress, raised another $160 million in a third funding round led by Insight Venture Partners, valuing the company at nearly $1.6 billion.
+Later, in 2021, Automattic executed a $250 million share buyback, increasing its valuation to $7.5 billion.

 In September 2019, Automattic raised nearly $300 million in its Series D Venture Capital round led by Salesforce Ventures, soaring its valuation past $3 billion.
 By then, WordPress was the most popular content management system in the world, powering over 40% of websites globally.